artdarek/oauth-4-laravel/README.md

 oauth-5-laravel is a simple laravel 5 service provider (wrapper) for [Lusitanian/PHPoAuthLib](https://github.com/Lusitanian/PHPoAuthLib) which provides oAuth support in PHP 5.4+ and is very easy to integrate with any project which requires an oAuth client.

+Was first developed by [Artdarek](https://github.com/artdarek/oauth-4-laravel) for Laravel 4 and I ported it to Laravel 5.

 ---

 - [Supported services](#supported-services)